Namah (Thaikkudam Bridge album): Composition

 In March 2017, Thaikkudam Bridge started working on the album by composing for three of the tracks in the album.
 They finished one of the tracks titled "Kaliyankaattu Neeli" which had Pandit Vishwa Mohan Bhatt, playing mohan veena.
-The song had gone through 16 takes in order to be perfect.
+The song had gone through 16 takes to be perfect.
 Later, another song from the album featuring Rashid Khan (which was later deciphered as "Jeele Jebhar"), was recorded within 15 minutes.
 All the tracks were recorded within the short-span of the time, but the production of the album was delayed as the band wanted to collaborate with more notable artists across the world, deferring its launch in September.
 Later, Govind Vasantha scored for three films during the album's production: Asuravadham, Solo and 96, and after the success of the latter, Govind decided to concentrate on film music.

 Ashok Nelsan, the band's member met Jordan Rudess, lead keyboardist from the Dream Theater band when he was in Ratmalana Airport.
 In the progress, Rudess played the keyboard for one of the tracks named "Saalaikal", which speaks of harmony and friendship.
 Another track titled "Thekkiri" was recorded during mid-April 2018 and featured drummer Chris Adler, and mridangam artist Umayalpuram K. Sivaraman.
 It is considered to be a heavy-beat track that has a peculiar blend of mridangam and drums.
 Nelson said that "It ended up becoming the closing track on the album, but it remains eerie and heavy, Adler amping up on double-bass drumming while Sivaraman's mridangam portions coming in the second half of the track, almost apocalyptic in its intent, if Carnatic music ever could be that."

 In February 2019, Anandraj Benjamin Paul, lead vocalist from the band Avial recorded the track titled "Kanne" during February 2019.
 It is about a father-daughter bond, how he promises to take care of her and raise her without any hatred.
 Govind tried to keep in-touch with Anand through social media, though he stepped back initially, he later agreed, as being a family-man, he was emotionally attached with the song.
 Anand had practised several times a day for nearly a month because he wanted to ensure that the result did not disappoint.
 A listening session of the album was conducted by the band through virtual media at Palarivattom on 28 November 2019, two days before the official launch.